Dave Taylor (Canadian politician): Second term

 After the Alberta Liberals lost more seats in the 2008 general election Kevin Taft resigned as leader.
 Taylor was the Deputy leader of the party at the time and was the first to announce intentions to run for the Liberal leadership.
-He believed that the Alberta Liberal party had a lot to build on, and he hoped as leader to have opportunity to get the sixty percent of Albertans that stay home on election day re-engaged in the political process.
+He believed that the Alberta Liberal party had a lot to build on, and he hoped as a leader to have the opportunity to get the sixty percent of Albertans who stayed home on election day re-engaged in the political process.

 The leadership election was held on December 12, 2008 and David Swann was elected leader with 2,468 votes on the first ballot.
 Taylor won 1,616 votes finishing second and Mo Elsalhy won 491 votes finishing third.

 In April 2010, Taylor decided to leave the Liberal party and sit as an Independent.
 He claimed the move was because the Liberal party under Swann had become directionless and had failed to present Albertans with an attractive alternative to the Progressive Conservative party.
 In January 2011, Taylor joined the fledgling Alberta Party, becoming that party's first MLA.
 Taylor said: "The Alberta Party is a good fit with my values and my principles.
 I can be very comfortable with these people."